H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

   collections corresponding to domains such as governance, thesis content, autonomous learner outputs, conversations, local resource guides, and curated research traces.
-  These collections support general semantic retrieval independent of geography and include the unified GBIM text collection `gbim_beliefs_v2`, which stores embeddings for GBIM belief rows and serves as the production semantic memory layer for GBIM beliefs.
+  These collections support general semantic retrieval independent of geography and include the unified GBIM text collection `gbim_beliefs_v2` (cosine distance), which stores embeddings for GBIM belief rows and serves as the production semantic memory layer for GBIM beliefs.

-- **Geospatial semantic layer (spatial).** The unified GIS-derived collection `gbim_worldview_entities` holds embeddings and metadata for West Virginia geospatial features, mirroring PostGIS tables and providing the semantic representation of the spatial body described in the GBIM and GeoDB chapters.
-The current production deployment centres on this consolidated worldview collection with **5,416,521 records** confirmed live April 22, 2026, complemented by task-specific collections such as `gis_wv_benefits` that focus on benefits-relevant facilities.
+- **Geospatial semantic layer (spatial).** The unified GIS-derived collection `gbim_worldview_entities` (L2 distance) holds embeddings and metadata for West Virginia geospatial features, mirroring PostGIS tables and providing the semantic representation of the spatial body described in the GBIM and GeoDB chapters.
+The current production deployment centres on this consolidated worldview collection with **5,416,521 records** confirmed live April 23, 2026, complemented by task-specific collections such as `gis_wv_benefits` that focus on benefits-relevant facilities.

 - **Retrieval engine for RAG.** At query time, services embed inputs and use ChromaDB similarity search, often with metadata filters, to retrieve the most relevant items for